algomatikaai/YT-Transcriber-and-Comment-Scraper/README.md

    ```
    GROQ_API_KEY=your_actual_api_key
    ```
-   Note: The `.env` file is included in `.gitignore` to prevent exposing your API key.
+   Note: The `.env` file is ignored by git to prevent exposing your API key.
 Never commit this file to version control.

 ## Usage